sopra-fs-20-group-15/server/README.md

 ### Tests
 If you wish to run the tests without having to build the application with gradle.
 Feel free to run the entire test suite found [here](src/test) through your IDE.

+### Deployment
+This project is set to deploy to Heroku (production build) and SonarCloud (quality control).
+This is done by using Github Actions.
+If you wish to deploy to your own Heroku and SonarCloud accounts you will have to create the corresponding secrets mentioned in [deploy.yml](.github/workflows/deploy.yml) (config file) for your branch / fork.

 ## Roadmap
 For any developers wanting to fork this project or contribute to this project by implementing new features, we highly recommend implementing following features: